 The Royal Theatrical Fund - The Royal Theatrical Fund provides support for people of all ages who have worked in the entertainment industry.
 Read more.

 IR35 Tax reforms postponed - Postponement of IR35 tax reforms announced Chief Treasury Secretary, Steve Barclay, has announced that the IR35 tax reforms will be postponed by one year until 6 April 2021.
-So our activity around the legislation changes will take place later in the year along with the webinar and best practice recommendations.
-In the meantime if you have any queries please email firstname.lastname@example.org
+Our activity around the legislation changes will now take place later in the year along with the webinar and best practice recommendations.
+In the meantime if you have any queries please email email@example.com

 COVID-19: guidance for employees - read the latest Government advice here.